USOPC Brand Guidelines

 If you wish to use an athlete in any material, please contact UF Health Communications: marketreq@shands.ufl.edu.

-The USOPC does not own the rights to any athlete’s name or likeness; therefore, the USOPC does not have the ability to license specific use of athlete likeness to its sponsors.
+The USOPC does not own the rights to any athlete’s name or likeness; therefore, the USOPC does not have the ability to license specific use of an athlete’s likeness to its sponsors.
 In all cases where an athlete appears, or their name or likeness is used for commercial purposes, it is UF Health’s responsibility to secure usage rights, approvals, provide compensation, etc.

 The USOPC maintains a database of U.S. Olympians, Paralympians and Hopefuls, and will assist UF Health Communications in identifying and developing a relationship with those athletes who will best represent our objectives, while working within budget requirements.